 2.3.1.a Animations must be clean, consistent, and function visually as intended for their purpose.

-2.3.1.b All animations must be rigged to the Epic skeleton or have a custom relatively scaled skeleton distributed with them.
+2.3.1.b All skeletal meshes not rigged to the Epic skeleton must have a custom relatively scaled skeleton and animations distributed with them.

 2.3.2.a Skeletal meshes must be scaled to the Epic skeleton so that they’re scaled correctly when imported into a new project.